 2) Participate in identity or issue based teams.

 DSA's national teams are autonomous groups organized around issues of identity or particular political interests.
 The commissions help link DSA to critical social movements and provide an important mechanism through which DSA members can mobilize around particular issues within the organization.
-Current teams are: anti-racism and immigrant rights, student debt, feminism, labor, religion and socialism, environmental, and international.
+Current teams are: anti-racism and immigrant rights, student debt, feminism, labor, religion and socialism, and environmental.
 Sign up to learn more below.

 3) Participate in national work committees.